-The determination of whether Directors or Key Management Personnel are in severe financial hardship will be made by the Managing Director in the case of Key Management Personnel, the Chairman in the case of a Director, and all of the Board in the case of the Chairman.
+The determination of whether a Director or Employee is in severe financial hardship will be made by the Company Secretary (or in the case of the Company Secretary, the CEO, Chairman or Vice Chairman).

 A financial hardship or exceptional circumstances determination can only be made by examining all of the facts and if necessary obtaining independent verification of the facts from banks, accountants or other like institutions.